 To help you out, the chefs in Food Network Kitchen have put together a list of the best tools to use to make the perfect turkey this year.
 Consider this your go-to guide for everything you need to make sure preparing Thanksgiving's main dish goes off without a hitch.

-This pan has it all!
+In testing roasting pans, this Anolon model is our top choice.
 The thick, durable stainless steel can go from the oven to the stovetop without warping over the burner (perfect for making gravy the drippings).
 The sides are high enough to reduce spattering from stirring, yet fluted enough to ensure a perfectly cooked bird with crispy skin.
 And the handles are easy to grip with a potholder or towel.
 The included rack has a "U"-shaped basket (rather than a sharp "V"), making it ideal for all types of meats beyond Thanksgiving turkey.